efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### LVS

 `LVS` stands for Layout Versus Schematic.
-It compares the layout `GDSII` or `DEF`/`LEF`, with the schematic which is usually in [Verliog](#glossary) ensuring that connectivity in both views are matching.
+It compares the layout `GDSII` or `DEF`/`LEF`, with the schematic which is usually in [Verilog](../../glossary.md#term-Verilog) ensuring that connectivity in both views are matching.
 Sometimes, user configuration or even the tools have errors and such check is important to catch them.

 Common `LVS` errors include but are not limited to: